Denied Car Insurance? How to Request Reconsideration and Get Approved

 Common Denial Reasons

 Driving Record Issues A history of traffic violations, at-fault accidents, reckless driving, or a DUI/DWI are among the top reasons insurers turn applicants away.
-A DUI alone can affect your insurability for anywhere from 3 to 10 years, depending on your state.
-In California and Florida, it can remain on your driving record for up to 10 years.
+A DUI alone can affect your insurability for anywhere from 3 to 10 years, depending on your state and the insurer's lookback period.
+In California, a DUI can remain on your driving record for up to 10 years; in states like Texas, Colorado, and Illinois, it stays on record for life.
+DUI drivers averaged $3,305 in H1 2025, jumping to $4,461 in H2 2025 — a 35% surcharge increase — compared to a 2% drop in standard full-coverage premiums during the same period.

 Lapsed or Canceled Coverage A gap in coverage — even a short one — signals financial unreliability to insurers.
 If your prior policy was canceled for non-payment, that history follows you.
 Most coverage lapses remain on insurer records for 3 to 5 years.
-Learn what to do immediately after a lapsed car insurance policy to minimize the damage.
+A lapse can increase your premiums by $75 to $251 per year on average, and can disqualify you from continuous coverage discounts that compound the rate increase.
+Learn what to do after a lapsed car insurance policy to minimize the damage and restore coverage quickly.
+If your insurer was the one who ended the policy, our guide on policy cancellation by your company can help you understand your next steps.

 High-Risk Vehicles Certain vehicles are harder to insure because of repair costs, theft rates, or performance capabilities.
-Modified cars, exotic vehicles, and some popular EV models are increasingly flagged by standard insurers in 2026.
+Modified cars, exotic vehicles, and some popular EV models are increasingly flagged by standard insurers — especially with the 25% auto parts tariffs introduced in 2025 continuing to push repair costs higher into 2026.

 Other Factors